 After crossing the iron bridge on the river, there is a hot water pool on the right side.
 Known as Tapta Kund, it is a famous hot spring, where hot water is available throughout day and night.
 The water of the kund is believed to have medicinal properties.
 The pilgrims used to bath in the pool before offering their prayers at the temple.
 Separate enclosure is there for the ladies.
 During the night, it becomes unbearably hot to bath.

-A flight of steps takes us to the main gate and then into the Badrinath temple.
+A flight of stairs leads to the main gate and then into the Badrinath temple.
 The temple is divided into three parts – the ‘Garbha Griha’ or the sanctum sanctorum, the ‘Darshan Mandap’ where the rituals are conducted and the ‘Sabha Mandap’ where devotees assemble.
 The Garbha Griha portion has its canopy covered with a sheet of gold offered by Queen Ahilyabai Holkar.
-The complex has 15 idols especially attractive is the one-metre high image of lord Badrinath, finely sculpted in black stone.
-It represents Lord Vishnu seated in a meditative pose called padmasan.
+The complex has 15 idols especially attractive is the one-meter high image of lord Badrinath, finely sculpted in black stone.
+It represents Lord Vishnu seated in a meditative pose called Padmasan.